18F/uswds-jekyll/pages/guide/SCINet_Ceres_User_Guide.md

 If users would like to compile their own software with GNU compilers, they will need to load the gcc module.
 It is recommended to **compile on compute nodes and not on the login node**.
 However, before embarking on compiling their own software packages we strongly encourage users to contact the VRSC team to ensure that their required tool(s) might not be better distributed as a shared package within the official software modules tree.
 All new software needs to be approved by SOC committee before being centrally installed on the system.
 To request a new software package to be installed, visit the [Request Software](https://usda-ars-gbru.github.io/scinet-site/support/request-software) page.

 The popular R, Perl, and Python languages have many packages/modules available.
 Some of the packages are installed on Ceres and are available with the r/perl/python_2/python_3 modules.
-To see the list of installed packages, visit the [Software Overview](https://usda-ars-gbru.github.io/scinet-site/guide/software) or use `module help \<module_name>` command.
+To see the list of installed packages, visit the [Software Overview](https://usda-ars-gbru.github.io/scinet-site/guide/software) page or use  `module help <module_name>`  command.
 If users need packages that are not available, they can either request VRSC to add packages, or they can download and install packages in their home/project directories.
 We recommend installing packages in the project directories since collaborators on the same project most probably would need the same packages.
 In addition, home quotas are much lower than project directories quotas.
 See the [Package Installation Guide](https://usda-ars-gbru.github.io/scinet-site/guide/packageinstall/) for instructions and examples on how to add packages/modules for these languages.

 Some software packages may not be available for the version of Linux running on the Ceres cluster.
 In this case users may want to run containers.
 Containers are self-contained application execution environments that contain all necessary software to run an application or workflow, so users don't need to worry about installing all the dependencies.
 There are many pre-built container images for scientific applications available for download and use.
 See the document [Singularity on Ceres](https://public.3.basecamp.com/p/eDqAxrYQiFNuMcdjUMMEAiQJ) for instructions and examples on how to download and run Docker and Singularity containers on Ceres.